Flat Roof Repair, Replacement, and Installation in Shelton, Beacon Falls & Nearby Areas

 - TPO roofing is a light, affordable single-ply option.
 TPO is short for thermo-plastic olephine, the chemical composition of this fabric-like roofing material.
 TPO represents a newer roofing technology that’s still being refined by different manufacturers.
 The material comes in rolls of different sizes, making it suitable for a variety of flat roof projects.
 It can be installed with adhesives, mechanical fasteners or heat welding.
 Like EPDM and PVC roofing, TPO requires a clean, uniform substrate; it can’t be installed directly over existing roofing material.
 Although TPO usually costs less than EPDM or PVC, it doesn’t yet have the same track record of proven performance.

-Brown Roofing Company, Inc. is experienced in a wide range of flat roof services for commercial, residential and industrial buildings in Trumbull, Shelton, Newtown, Beacon Falls, Woodbridge, Seymour, Norwalk, Naugatuck, Milford, Oxford and nearby towns and cities.
+Brown Roofing Company, Inc. is experienced in a wide range of flat roof services for commercial, residential and industrial buildings in Beacon Falls, Woodbridge, Stamford, Norwalk, Naugatuck, Thomaston, Darien, and nearby towns and cities.
 It doesn't matter if you are looking for flat roof repair, or installing a new roof; our professionals will inspect your building, go over all of the options, and answer any questions you may have.
 We take the time to make sure that you are able to make an informed decision when it comes to protecting your home or business.

 Looking for a price?
 Get a no cost, no obligation free estimate.